zsjstart/AutoLitReview/README.md

 The result is a categorized Excel report containing relevant papers, summaries, extracted target objects, venue information, and research categories.

 This tool analyzes OpenAlex abstracts instead of full paper texts.
-Because abstracts are typically only a few hundred tokens long, the approach substantially reduces token consumption and inference costs compared to processing full papers.
+Because abstracts are typically only a few hundred tokens long — versus several thousand for a full paper — the approach substantially reduces token consumption and inference costs.
+In addition, papers are analyzed in small batches, which reduces the number of API calls and keeps each response within the model's output limit.

 ---